-Liselore and the assistants
+Liselore and the Saturday team

 I am Liselore.
 I am LiLo Ceramics, In 2011 I completed the Dutch Ceramic School in Gouda.
 Here I laid the technical foundation of this wonderful profession.
 Before that I completed the High Hotel School in Maastricht.
 My internships during this education determined my style.
 My love for Asian ceramics is clearly reflected in my work.
 My time at the Design Academy in Eindhoven helps me in my design process and conceptual approach to art projects.
 As a former chef, I really enjoy the synergy between my tableware and the beautiful dishes created on it.
 I have been with Robert since my internship in Thailand and together we have two beautiful daughters Anna and Eline who can also often be found in the studio.
 Anna enjoys helping customers, Eline prefers to tinker.

 Several days a week my dog Takkie can be found in the studio.
 Safe behind the fence, especially for her, because sometimes she still finds it a bit exciting.
 When the ice is broken, she likes to be petted.
 She does love children, so she immediately comes to cuddle with them.

 Sanne is in the store every other Saturday.
 In daily life she is at the elementary school for grade 3.
 So we like to leave the organizing of the store to Sanne with her tidy nature!
 She is also Lilo's biggest fan so loves to talk passionately about everything we make.